 One of the easiest ways to get started in Coda is with existing data from another app.
 The good news is that many applications support exporting data as a CSV file making it easy to import these files into Coda using our CSV import feature!

-To import from a text file, access the Import from CSV file menu option under the + menu.
+To import from a text file, access the Import option under the + menu, then choose CSV from the prompt.
 If you want to import column names, select CSV file has column names.
 Then, select the file containing your import data.
 Coda will load all data from the file and store it in a new table.

 A CSV file is a simple text file with one line of data per row and commas to separate the field values.
 CSVs are by far the most common form of text data files and can be created easily by exporting data from your apps including Microsoft Excel, Google Sheets, and more.